 - Free dental care is made available by the Dental Therapy Clinic at Dianella College and a school nurse visits regularly.

 - Students and families also have access to our school chaplain, school support work and psychologist if needed.

-- Students enrolled in the program are eligible to access one of four buses, which provide a door to door pick up for students living outside the suburb of Nollamara.
+- Students enrolled in the program are eligible for one of three buses, which provided a door to door pick up and drop off service for students living outside the suburb of Nollamara providing they live inside the Nollamara IEC intake area.
 A bus warden and driver supports the students and seat belts are fitted on every bus.

 IEC Intake Areas CLICK HERE